mrsaruz/mrsaruz/README.md

 - 👋 Hi, I’m @mrsaruz

-- 🌱 I’m currently learning I am currently learning programming at 42.
+- 🌱 I’m currently learning programming at 42.
 Campus 42 is an innovative programming school that offers an educational approach without traditional teachers or classes.
 With a project-based learning method and peer-to-peer collaboration, students develop technical and problem-solving skills in a dynamic and challenging environment.
 - 📫 How to reach me: Instagram (@adrianaruz)